-Applications can be made from 1 September in the year before the course starts.
+You can apply for a course from 1 September in the year before the course starts.
 The normal closing date for applications is 15 January.
 Late applications are accepted but are not guaranteed the same level of consideration as applications made before 15 January.

-The University of Northampton will normally provide applicants with a decision within 21 days.
+We will normally provide applicants with a decision within 21 days of the closing date.
 Courses which require an interview, portfolio submission, audition or Disclosure and Barring Service (DBS) check may take slightly longer but we will write to you explaining the next stage in the application process.

-Successful applicants who do not require an interview will receive a formal offer letter and further information about their course.
+If your application is successful and you are not required to come to an interview, you will receive a formal offer letter and further information about your course.

 Changing my course once I have applied

-Applicants can change courses if they meet the entry requirements for the new course and places are available.
+You can change your course if you would like to, as long as you meet the entry requirements for the new course and there are places available.
 If the new course requires an interview or audition you will need to attend this before being offered a place.
-Applicants must put their request to change their course in writing, either by post to the Admissions office or by emailing admissions.
+You will have to put your request to change your course in writing, either by post to the Admissions office or by emailing admissions.

 Applying for direct entry into the second or third year of a course

-If an applicant has completed academic study that is equivalent to the first or second year of the course for which they are applying it may be possible to enter the course at the second or third year.
-Applicants will need to apply through UCAS and provide a transcript or list of modules including their credit value on request.
+If you have completed academic study that is equivalent to the first or second year of the course you are applying for, it may be possible to enter the course at the second or third year.
+You will need to apply through UCAS and provide a transcript or list of modules including how many credits they are worth.
 The Admissions Tutor will then consider the application.

-Many courses at the University of Northampton can be completed through part time study.
-The majority of part time and professional courses start in October.
+A lot of our courses can be completed part-time, so you can fit your studies around your life.
+The majority of part-time and professional courses start in October.
 Please apply as soon as possible to ensure we have your details before your course starts.

 Taught postgraduate courses

 The majority of taught postgraduate courses start in October.
-Most courses do not have formal closing dates but applicants are advised to apply as early as possible.
+Most courses do not have formal closing dates but applicants are advised to apply as early as possible to secure a place.

 Applicants should hold a good first degree with at least second class honours, or an equivalent qualification.
 Relevant personal, professional and educational experience is also taken into consideration.
 Exact requirements vary between courses, please check the relevant GTTR (Graduate Teacher Training Registry) for details.